kyungrae/study/designing-data-intensive-applications/part2.md

 Failover is fraught with things that can go wrong:

 - If asynchronous replication is used, the new leader may not have received all the writes from the old leader before it failed.
-If the former leader re the cluster after a new leader has been chosen, what should happen to those writes?
+If the former leader rejoin the cluster after a new leader has been chosen, what should happen to those writes?
 The most common solution is for the old leader's unreplicated writes to simply be discarded, which may violate client's durability expectations.
 - Discarding writes is especially dangerous if other storage systems outside of the database need to be coordinated with the database contents.
 For example, an out-of-date MySQL follower was promoted to leader.
 The database used an autoincrementing counter to assign primary keys to new rows, it reused some primary keys that were previously assigned by the old leader.
 These primary keys were also used in a Redis store, so the reuse of primary keys resulted in inconsistency between MySQL and Redis.
 - It could happen that two nodes both believe that they are the leader.
-This situation is called *split brain*.
+This situation is called split brain.
 - What is the right timeout before the leader is declared dead?

 #### Implementation of Replication Logs

 ##### Statement-based replication

-The leader logs every write request (statement) that it executes and sends that statement log to its followers.
+The leader logs every write request(statement) that it executes and sends that statement log to its followers.
 There are various ways in which this approach to replication can break down.

 - Any statement that calls a nondeterministic function is likely to generate a different value on each replica.